Ohio Nurse Practice Act (2 Hours)

 Assessment

 The LPN contributes to the nursing assessment of a patient.
 In an accurate and timely manner, LPNs collect and document objective and subjective data related to the patient’s health status and report the data to the directing registered nurse or healthcare provider and other members of the healthcare team.
-The subsequent analysis and reporting of this data, however, is not part of the LPN’s role.
+The subsequent analysis of this data, however, is not part of the LPN’s role.

 Planning